Saved for Later.org

 That’s right!!!
 I don’t want you to stay here.
 If I do my job, then you will be eager to read the Bible on your own, find yourself a church, and make it a better place than when you got there.

-What I learned and hope to pass on to you is that the church is our church too!!!
+What I learned and hope to pass on to you is that, new to it as we may be, the church is our church too!!!

 I hope this blog helps you, inspires you, and maybe even excites you a little bit by making this new, foreign world a little less intimidating.
 Most of all, I hope this blog leads you to the Bible.